Agustin-s-Organisation/TechWorkshop-L300-GitHub-Copilot-and-platform/docs/02_implement_infrastructure_with_copilot/02_implement_infrastructure_with_copilot.md

 ## Scenario

-This training will have you implement a customer proof of concept using DevOps and AI-driven development practices.
-The customer in this scenario is Zava, a retail chain that specializes in "do-it-yourself" solutions for home improvement projects.
-Zava has a simple storefront prototype and would like to establish best practices for DevOps setup and AI-assisted development and delivery.
-In this lab, you will configure GitHub Enterprise with security best practices, set up Visual Studio Code, GitHub Copilot, and Azure MCP Server to streamline DevOps planning and delivery, and extend the solution using Azure AI Foundry to generate and enhance application code.
+This training will have you using Copilot features for development and also to automate devops delivery for the Zava solution.

+In the previous exercise you set up your development environment with current state of Zava web-site solution and installed Visual Studio Code extensions to support devops automation.

-In this exercise, you will use GitHub Copilot to create an infrastructure GitHub issue and from Visual Studio Code you will use tell GitHub Copilot to generate the infrastructure Bicep scripts from the issue.
+In this exercise, you will use GitHub Copilot to create an infrastructure GitHub issue and from Visual Studio Code you will use GitHub Copilot to generate the infrastructure Bicep scripts from the issue.
 This will also leverage Azure MCP Server for best practices.
 You will then deploy the infrastructure by running the script.

 ## Objectives